 This section has been created for you to maintain and track your College membership information and keep you up to date on issues that affect you as a teacher.

-The Margaret Wilson Library provides services to all College members in the province – whether you’re a walk-in from downtown Toronto or you live in Northern Ontario and order materials by phone or by email.
-It has more than 9,500 education-related resources in English and French.
+The Margaret Wilson Library provides services to all College members – whether you visit us in person in downtown Toronto or live in Northern Ontario and request materials online.
+We have more than 12,000 education-related resources in English and French.
 You can access materials, on site or online, free of charge.

 Get to know your College.
 Find out how Canada’s only self-regulating body for teachers serves you.